wireapp/wire-docs/src/how-to/upgrade/config-references/upgrade-5.5-5.25.md

 Before continuing, confirm:

-- Cassandra backups are complete and verified.
-- The rollback decision point is understood.
-- Customer communications and maintenance window are active.
+- User communications and maintenance window are active.
 - Incoming traffic is disabled or drained if the customer requires a hard traffic stop during migration.
+- Prepare to perform a Cassandra backup post all pods have been stopped.

 ```bash
 d kubectl scale --replicas=0 deployment brig galley gundeck cargohold spar nginz webapp reaper account-pages team-settings